Skip to Content

 It’s located just inside the cobbled streets of Temple Bar, so you can have a nosey around this area, if you like.

-One of the most popular stops on this self-guided walking tour of Dublin is the stunning Christ Church Cathedral, a 6-minute walk from The Brazen Head.
+One of the most popular stops on this self-guided walking tour of Dublin is the stunning Christ Church Cathedral, a 5-minute walk away.

 Christ Church Cathedral was founded in the early 11th century under the Viking king Sitruic Silkenbeard (amazingly, that is his real name!).